simplestrips/quote/README.md

 $ ng generate component --spec=false pgbrand
 ```
 1. Able to display the brands in the pgbrand component via the brands service.

+**Nov 19, 2018**

+1. Added Materialize and material icons.
+1. Updated page 'brand'
+1. Added page 'expire' and the ability to go back in the location stack.